po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Stu-Mini-Project/README.md

 * When a user clicks the start button, the timer should reset.

-* When a user refreshes or returns to the page, the win and loss counts should persist.
+* When a user refreshes or returns to the brower page, the win and loss counts should persist.

 ## 💡 Notes